 Before filing a lawsuit, the claimant must exhaust all available levels of review as described in the Claims Procedures chapter, unless an exception under applicable law applies.
 A legal action to obtain benefits must be commenced within one (1) year of the date of the notice of adverse benefit determination on the final level of internal or external review, whichever is applicable.
-Further, any legal action arising out of this Plan must be filed in the county of the AH Facility (or other AH California worksite) at which you are primarily based.
+Further, any legal action arising out of this Plan must be filed in Placer County, California.
 The participant, any authorized representative of the participant, or any AH Facility or AH Provider pursuing benefits on behalf of a participant, submits to and accepts the exclusive jurisdiction of such courts for the purpose of such legal action.
 To the fullest extent permitted by law, participant, and any authorized representative, AH Facility, or AH Provider pursing benefits on behalf of a participant irrevocably waive any objection which they may now or in the future have as to venue, as well as any claim that any legal action or proceeding brought in such court has been brought in an inconvenient forum.